frankstepanski/js-fullstack-course/1-Software Engineering Principles/1-sldc.md

 4. **Development:** Build a small feature.
 5. **Testing:** Check if it works as expected.
 6. **Deployment:** Publish your demo link and note your next steps.

-> 🪄 *Tip: Document each phase in a separate Markdown section in your repo.*